Skip to content

 • Utility pass-throughs: The landlord passes along increases in utility costs to tenants.

 Ask specifically how each utility is billed.
-A "utilities included" apartment is not always cheaper than paying directly, especially if you are conscientious about energy use.
+A “utilities included” apartment is not always cheaper than paying directly, especially if you are conscientious about energy use.
+For a deeper breakdown, see our apartment utility costs guide.

 Questions to ask before signing